bigladder/btwxt/docs/discussion.md

 \end{align*}
 ```
 ## 1-D Cubic
 We know $f(0)$ and $f(1)$.
 Those are our known grid values.
 But what about the derivatives?
+Several methods for evaluating the derivatives have been proposed.[^2]

-In Catmull-Rom splines, we use the slope of the line between the previous and next points on the axis as the derivative [^2]:
+In Catmull-Rom splines, we use the slope of the line between the previous and next points on the axis as the derivative:
      $f'(0)=(f(1)-f(-1))/(x_1-x_{-1})$
      $f'(1)=(f(2)-f(0))/(x_2-x_0)$